 Keep devices and software up-to-date

-A Cyber Essentials certification requires that you keep all your devices, software and apps all up-to-date with the latest versions so there are no gaps in your security.
+A Cyber Essentials certification requires that you keep all your devices, software and apps all up-to-date with the latest versions and patches, so there are no gaps in your security.

 Protection from viruses and other malware

 You must provide evidence that your business is implementing some form of anti-virus protection that is installed on your devices, whether that’s sandboxing, whitelisting or any anti-malware product (these are often included for free with popular operating systems).

 Cyber Essentials is a great framework to address the basics of cyber security, however, the Government has also launched Cyber Essentials Plus, which offers businesses the opportunity to take their security to the next level.
 This heightened level of protection involves an external certified body examining your cyber security.
 This may sound scary, but the whole process can be managed by a cyber managed service provider and businesses that fully prepare, often pass Cyber Essentials Plus first time.

 The external governing body will examine the above five steps you needed for Cyber Essentials by testing them with simulated phishing attacks and a basic hacking procedure.
 To complete the Cyber Essentials Plus accreditation you will also need to pass a final technical audit.